Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic

 After the initialisation of the registers and setting all the eloop clauses, the oracle operator is given by

 where $f(a,e)=\left( \bigwedge_i a_i \right) \wedge e_0$, and $e_0$ is the edge whose state is fixed.
-The procedure continues by performing the oracle operations in inverse order to restore every qubit but $\ket{out}$ to its initial state.
-At this point we are ready to apply the diffusion operator, $U_s$, to the register $\ket{e}$.
-The diffusion operator implemented is the one described in the IBM Qiskit website \footnote{\texttt{\href{http://qiskit.org/}{http://qiskit.org/}}}.
+The procedure continues by performing the oracle operations in inverse order to restore every qubit but $\ket{\text{out}}$ to its initial state.
+The oracle operator tags the causal configurations according to~\Eq{eq:oracle} but does not alter the probabilities of these states.
+Then, a diffusion operator, $U_s$, amplifies the amplitude of the tagged states, increasing their probability in a measurement of the qubits.
+In particular, if $\ket{w}$ represents a uniform superposition of the tagged or winning states, and $\ket{e_\perp}$ is the orthogonal state, then \beq U_s\left( U_w\ket{e}\right) = \cos(3\theta)\ket{e_{\perp}} +\sin(3\theta)\ket{w} ~. \eeq The probabilities of the orthogonal and winning states are $\cos^2(3\theta)$ and $\sin^2(3\theta)$, respectively.
+If $\sin^2(3\theta) \sim 1$, the probability of the orthogonal states is very suppressed and the measurement of the qubits in the register $\ket{e}$ selects the desired states with higher probabilities.
+The diffusion operator implemented in the quantum circuit is shown in Fig.~\ref{fig:diffusionoperator} and is based on the diffusion operator described in the IBM Qiskit website \footnote{\texttt{\href{http://qiskit.org/}{http://qiskit.org/}}}.

 The quantum algorithm presented in this paper has the advantage that the quantum circuit depth depends just on the number of eloop clauses and not on the number of edges per set, whereas the quantum circuit depth of the quantum algorithm using binary clauses~\cite{Ramirez-Uribe:2021ubp} increases when additional edges per set are considered.